 The best thing about travel, to us, is the places that completely take us by surprise.
 When we realized we’d be going near Page, Arizona, on our Texas to Utah road trip for our first housesit, we set aside extra time to finally see Horseshoe Bend and tour Antelope Canyon.
 Although we aren’t really bucket-list people, these were two places we had been dreaming of visiting for years.
 (Thanks, Instagram).
-But, just before we arrived, we read that there was actually an option to rent paddleboards or kayaks and see this amazing area by paddling into Antelope Canyon via Lake Powell.
+But, just before we arrived, we read that there was actually an option to kayak or paddleboard Lake Powell and see this amazing area by paddling into Antelope Canyon.
 Umm … yes, please?!?!

 Paddling into Antelope Canyon